 Being the mother of a lot of kids can be challenging, especially when teenagers and toddlers are mixed together.

 You can feel as if you’ll never come up for air.
 There are times and moments where I wonder if it is possible for the youth nowadays to find happiness in what we have!

 When I picked up one of my teenagers from school today she shared a short paragraph she had to write for English.
 They were to write a paragraph based off of the question “How would you change things so that you could have the perfect life?”.

-My daughter’s response was “I don’t really think about trying to have the perfect life.
+My daughter’s response was: “I don’t really think about trying to have the perfect life.
 I have good parents, a nice home to live in and A LOT of siblings.
-I don’t think of having more because I have so much.
-If I could change some pieces I would have more sisters and less brothers.
+I don’t think of having more because I have so much.”
+She continued in written paragraph by saying: “If I could change some pieces, I would have more sisters and less brothers.
 I don’t think that’s obtainable to just get rid of some brothers and have more sisters.
 Other than that I have everything I need.
 I don’t have to think about the perfect life because I’m happy with what I have.”

 At such a young age and with all she has been through; you can read more about our family struggles and tragedies on my about page and here at Scars on my Heart.
 I can say this sweet girl has found Happiness in what we have.
 She truly has the meaning and love of gratitude in her sweet heart.